GKopanidis/LawnMowerPlates/README.md

 <!-- TOC --><a name="accessibility"></a>

 ### Accessibility
-[Wave Accessibility](https://wave.webaim.org/) tool was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.
+[Wave Accessibility](https://wave.webaim.org/) tool was used throughout the development and for the final testing of the deployed website to check for any aid accessibility testing.

 Testing was focused to ensure the following criteria were met: